Did you know that gum disease is one of the 34 most common signs of the meno years?

 It’s a serious business because these oral health issues can lead to gum disease like gingivitis (early stage) or the more serious periodontal disease (advanced), which can lead to lost bone and tooth fall out.

-What Type Of Symptoms Should I Look Out For?
+What Type Of Signs Should I Look Out For?

 - Bleeding when brushing